Zoot Suit (play): The Zoot Suit Riots

-With rising tension between the zoot suiters and military servicemen in the L.A. area, what is known as the Zoot Suit Riots began on June 3, 1943 when a group of sailors claimed to have been robbed and beaten by Pacheco.
+With rising tension between the zoot suiters and military servicemen in the L.A. area, what is known as the Zoot Suit Riots began on June 3, 1943 when a group of sailors claimed to have been robbed and beaten by Pachuco.
 Servicemen beat zoot suit wearing civilians with clubs and other makeshift weapons, and stripped them of their suits.
 Approximately ninety-four civilians and eighteen servicemen were treated for serious injuries, with all of the ninety four arrested, but only two of the servicemen.
-One source claims the Riot continued for five nights, when military and police efforts ended the violence.
+One source claims the Riot continued for five nights, when military and police ended the violence.
 However, a second source states that the span of the Riots was nine days.

 Production history

 Stage debut

-Zoot Suit premiered at The Mark Taper Forum in Los Angeles on April, 1978.
+Zoot Suit premiered at The Mark Taper Forum in Los Angeles on April 20, 1978.
 This production with Center Theatre Group marked the first professionally produced Chicano play.
 The initial ten-day run in April sold out in two days.
 An audience of season ticket holders and local Mexican-Americans gave standing ovations each evening of the performances at the Mark Taper Forum.
 A second run began in August and tickets sold out yet again.
 This extended run was held at the Aquarius Theatre, Los Angeles.